tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 #### Automatic Compilation

 You might notice that the first time you run `tree-sitter test` after regenerating your parser, it takes some extra time.
 This is because Tree-sitter automatically compiles your C code into a dynamically-loadable library.
 It recompiles your parser as-needed whenever you update it by re-running `tree-sitter generate`.

+#### Syntax Highlighting Tests

+The `tree-sitter test` command will *also* run any syntax highlighting tests in the `test/highlight` folder, if it exists.
+For more information about syntax highlighting tests, see [the syntax highlighting page][syntax-highlighting-tests].

 ### Command: `parse`